SamTremblay18/Hockey-Shot-Classification/README.md

   - Lastly, it was saved as a pickle file for future CNN input

 - Method 2: reframe to 576 and biomechanics sensor configuration
   - This approach is the same as the first one with only one exception, it used the biomechanics sensor configuration.
-This approach was only selecting
+This approach was only selecting the sensors from both hands, both feet and the pelvis, as suggested in the literature (Jang et al., 2018).

+- Method 3: resampling and biomechanics sensor configuration
+  - This method was recently designed, therefore, it still needs some optimization.
+The idea is to resample the trials using a signal resampling function instead of adding frames at the beginning of the trials.
+This means that only the data from the shot is part of the trials, instead of having some undesired signal with the shot (method 1 & 2).
+Also, an estimate was made to obtain the resampling number of 400 frames, so a deeper analysis is required to find the ideal resampling rate.
+It also uses the biomechanics sensor configuration.

 ## 3 - CNN Method 1